Read our Infosheets to learn more about your rights and obligations

 Does the adolescent have to be present during the proceedings?

-Can the media reveal the identity of an adolescent who is charged with an offence?
+Can the media reveal the identity of an adolescent charged with breaking the law?

-• When there is reason to believe that the adolescent is dangerous and that releasing her name will make her arrest more likely.
-A judge’s authorization must be granted for this and the order is only valid for five days;
+• When there is reason to believe the adolescent is dangerous and releasing her name could help the police find her

-• When an adult sentence has been imposed on an adolescent.
-However, the youth’s identity can only be revealed once all of the proceedings are over;
+• When an adult sentence has been imposed on an adolescent

-For the same reasons, the names of victims and witnesses who are under 18 years of age cannot be disclosed by the media.
-It’s important to note that victims and witnesses are free to talk to the media about their experience after they have reached the age of majority.
-This is equally true for adults who have had run-ins with the criminal justice system during their adolescence.
+The names of victims and witnesses who are under 18 also cannot be disclosed by the media.
+(Victims and witnesses are free to talk to the media about their experience after they turn 18.)

 What happens if someone breaks the law by releasing an adolescent's name?